nlohmann/mutate_cpp/README.md

 The Patches second got more colorful now.
 We see a graph that describes the breakdown of the patches:

-- 14 patches were genereated in total.
+- 14 patches were generated in total.
 - 13 patches were killed; meaning they have been detected by the test suite or the code did not compile.
 - 13 of these patches were killed due to a failure.
 There are other reasons a patch could have been killed which we describe later.